Yandex Cloud

 1. Navigate to the folder dashboard and select Yandex MPP Analytics for PostgreSQL.

-2. Click the name of the cluster you need and select the Hosts → Monitoring tab.
+2. Click the cluster name and select the Hosts → Monitoring tab.

-3. Select the host you need from the drop-down list.
+3. Select a host from the drop-down list.

 This page displays charts showing the workload of an individual cluster host (master or segment):